 Discovering how we can be good neighbors in good times and in bad

 Sunday April 22, 2012 • 3:00 pm—6:30 pm

 South Dorchester K-8 School - 3485 Golden Hill Rd., Church Creek, MD

 UPDATE - ONE MONTH LATER...The event was a tremendous success!
 85 people attended to listen to others and share their ideas for how to better meet the needs in the South Dorchester community.
 View pictures of the event and read an article by the Dorchester Star.

-UPDATE - 2013 End of the year report is HERE
+2013 End of the year report is HERE

-Next South Dorchester Good Neighbor Project meeting:
+Next South Dorchester Good Neighbor Project meetings are held at: